The names

 Goltra,

-[specialized in church building; resident of Bernards Township/Basking
+James P. [specialized in church building; resident of Bernards Township/Basking

 Ridge; the only building we can attribute to him for sure is St. John's